 Upgrading cryptography to withstand quantum computing and enable future business operations

 Securing hardware to the same level as software in the wake of recent microprocessor attacks

 Building explainable security programs to continue intelligent monitoring in the era of stricter regulations

 Intelligent Enterprises will rise to the challenge with each these security trends—both by understanding the business implications and taking strategic steps to improve security on all fronts.

 Previewing the trends

 To pique your interest, here are some highlights from each trend.
-Follow the link to get the whole story, including suggested steps for building security resilience:

 The Tipping Point for Cryptography—Existing cryptography methods—public key encryption, digital signatures and key exchanges—are on the verge of extinction because quantum computing jeopardizes the strength of the underlying math.
 A layman’s translation: all cryptographic methods and systems that support identity, communications, confidentiality and privacy across the company and with ecosystem partners and customers will need to be replaced to be sound and secure—no small task.